 Often times, knowing you have provided for your pet’s spiritual needs go a long way toward healing your spiritual wounds during the grieving process.

 Grieving the loss of a pet after euthanasia comes with mixed feelings of sadness and relief that our pets have gone on to a better place without the pain and discomfort they may have been feeling late in life.

 But there is still a sense of loss, perhaps anger, and loneliness.
 What is the next step in the healing process?

 What Steps Can You Take to Heal When Grieving for the Loss of a Pet?

-Grief often hits us surprisingly hard even for people who have experienced the death of many pets over their lifetime.
-The loss of a deeply bonded pet can even be significantly more distressing. that the loss of a family member.
+Grief often hits us surprisingly hard even for pet owners who have experienced the death of many pets over their lifetime.
+The loss of a deeply bonded pet can even be significantly more distressing than the loss of a family member.
 Mentally it doesn’t feel like it should but grief hits us in unexpected ways.

 Aside from taking care of yourself during this difficult time there are other activities that might help.

 1. Focus on the small things in life: take time to enjoy a cup of coffee, read a good book, or take a walk through the woods paying attention to the smallest details around you.
 Live in the moment.